redplanetlabs/specter/README.md

 Specter is library for Clojure and ClojureScript for querying and manipulating arbitrarily complicated data structures very concisely.
 Its use cases range from transforming the values of a map to manipulating deeply nested data structures to performing sophisticated recursive tree transformations.
 Without Specter, writing these manipulations in Clojure manually is cumbersome and prone to error.

 Specter is fully extensible.
-At its core, its just a protocol for how to navigate within a data structure.
+At its core, it's just a protocol for how to navigate within a data structure.
 By extending this protocol, you can use Specter to navigate any data structure or object you have.

 Even though Specter is so generic and flexible, [its performance](https://github.com/nathanmarz/specter/wiki/Specter-0.11.0:-Performance-without-the-tradeoffs) rivals hand-optimized code.
 The only comparable functions in Clojure's core library are `get-in` and `update-in`.
 The equivalent Specter code is effectively identical (just different order of arguments), but Specter runs 30% faster than `get-in` and 5x faster than `update-in`.